notaryproject/notary/docs/advanced_usage.md

 (which are bundled with the PIV tools)</a> to be available in standard library locations.

-### Use the native store
+### Use the native key store

 We currently support native storage on OS X, Linux and Windows.
 The advantage of using the native store to manage keydata is 3-fold.
-It is more easily visible, it more secure and it is more convenient- since the native store is secured, there is no need for passphrases on keys.
+It is more easily visible, it is more secure (it is encrypted with a key derived from your passphrase and has OS level access control) and it is more convenient (since the native store is secured, there is no need for passphrases on keys).
 You can enable use of the native store by following the below instructions.
 The programs in this repository are written with the Go programming language.
 These instructions assume that you have set it up your machine.

 ##### Step 1: Set up Docker-Credential-Helpers
 1 - Download the source and put it in your $GOPATH with go get.